rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 ## 3. Including our microservices in our Service Mesh

-Until now, this deployment of this apps is a regular deployment with all of the "traditional" components of Service Mesh, with Services, Routes, and DeploymentConfigs among others.
+Until now, this deployment of these apps is a regular deployment with all of the "traditional" components, including Services, Routes, and DeploymentConfigs among others.

-But for enable the Service Mesh capabilities, we need to include these microservices into our Service Mesh.
-How can we accomplished that?
+But to enable the Service Mesh capabilities, we need to include these microservices in our Service Mesh.
+How can we accomplish that?
 With sidecar autoinjection.

-But first of all, two important things that need to discuss, sidecar containers and istio data plane.
+But first, two important things that need to be discussed: sidecar containers and the Istio data plane.

 Istio data plane is built as a sidecar container, which is deployed together with our applications